mattcree/int_to_english/README.md

 ## Running as a JAR

-- From the command line
+- From the command line when inside the InstilCodeTest (top) directory
 > $ java -jar InstilCodeTest.jar

 ## Caveats/Assumptions